 Tire blowouts are one of the most common causes of car accidents.
 Tire blowouts occur when tires have worn down to the point where they can no longer contain the air pressure inside and they explode, causing a vehicle to skid out of control.
 Especially on highways, tire blowouts can be disastrous on any size vehicle.
 Truck blowouts are the most severe due to the sheer mass of some commercial size trucks.
 This is why regulations on tire pressure and constant checks and measures are necessary to protect people who drive alongside commercial vehicles on the highway.
 If a tire blowout caused you to be involved in a car accident, call the Fort Lauderdale car accident attorneys at The Ansara Law Firm to discuss your legal options.
 Our firm has been fighting on behalf of injured victims to ensure that justice is served in their favor, and that they are rightfully compensated for any damages incurred as a result of negligent behavior on behalf of other motorists.

 Blowout injury lawsuits are complicated and difficult to pursue.
 The law expects people to drive like reasonable people, obeying the rules of the road and driving at safe speeds.
 The burden of legal liability in car accidents falls upon the motorist who acted negligently and caused the accident.
 Blowouts are unique, because tires can explode beyond the control of a responsible driver.
 High pressure, balding tires or sharp debris in the road are beyond a person’s control and should not be the cause for a responsible driver to be held liable for any injuries sustained by their passengers or other affected vehicles.
 These accidents can be very dangerous, or even fatal.
-Some of the most common injuries sustained in blowout car accidents include:
+Some of the most common injuries sustained in blowout car accidents in Fort Lauderdale include:

 - Brain damage